khulnasoft-lab/design.khulnasoft.com/contents/components/accordion.md

 - Displaying links pointing to sections of the same page, instead use a semantic HTML list.
 - Creating hierarchy levels by nesting them within each other.
 If you need to add hierarchy to the content use a [tree](/components/tree).
 - Displaying a set of visual components following the same style, prefer using a Collapsable.
 (TODO: Add link to collapsable).
+- Displaying information that needs to be listed, filtered by or sorted by.
+The accordion hides the information users are looking for, hindering discoverability of items.
+Instead, use a [table](/components/table) in combination with [filtering](/patterns/filtering) or [search](/components/search).
 ### Content

 #### Icon